 7. Computer Science

 Do you consider yourself a geek or tech-savvy individual?
 Why not pursue a degree in computer science?

-Computer science is a field that is not only unmistakenly on the upward climb, but also great for anyone who wishes to work in a constantly growing, evolving and advancing industry.
-With this degree, you would be welcomed to work as a web developer, software architect, computer systems analyst, computer programmer, software developer or business intelligence analyst to name a few.
+Computer science is a field that is not only unmistakably on the upward climb, but also great for anyone who wishes to work in a constantly growing, evolving, and advancing industry.
+With this degree, you would be welcomed to work as a web developer, software architect, computer systems analyst, computer programmer, software developer, or business intelligence analyst, to name a few.

 Earning potential is vast in this field, with software developers taking home about $87,185 per year, and software architects living more than well on $116,267 per year.

 8. Nuclear Engineering

 Career opportunities in this area of study offer an average salary of $103,000 per year, and the opportunity to earn $152,000 and upwards.

 Nuclear engineers are tasked with designing and improving upon power plant and medical equipment.
 Roles can range from observation, monitoring, and operation to engineering better nuclear machinery.

 If math and science are your forte, a degree in chemical engineering may prove to be the perfect fit.